 \section{Discussion}

-Towards achieving socially appropriate robot navigation in human environments, this paper explores group-aware behaviors that respect pedestrian group formations and trajectories while minimally sacrificing robot navigation performance.
-Our approach utilizes deep reinforcement learning and considers group formation during training.
-Our results show that the learned policy is able to achieve higher number of successful trials in which the robot reached the goal, fewer collisions, and less impact to the pedestrian's motion towards their goal.
-In addition, we show that our learned policy not only reduced the number of group violation (e.g., cutting through the group) but also decreased the individual discomfort and social forces applied to the pedestrians and robot.
-Our approach, however, resulted in an increase of the robot's total time to goal compared to the baseline that did not consider group formation.
-This increase of robot navigation time was expected as the robot sought to move around groups as opposed to navigate through them (Fig. \ref{fig:case-study}).
-However, our results show that even though the total time to goal increased, the average velocity of the robot was mostly unaffected by the group aware policy.
+Towards achieving socially appropriate robot navigation in human environments, this paper explores group-aware behaviors that respect pedestrian group formations and trajectories, while minimally sacrificing robot navigation performance.
+Our results show that the learned policy is able to achieve a higher number of successful trials in which the robot reached the goal, fewer collisions, and less impact to the pedestrian's motion towards their goal.
+In addition, we show that our learned policy not only reduced the number of group violations (e.g., intersecting the group) but also decreased the individual discomfort and social forces applied to the pedestrians and robot.
+Our approach, however, resulted in an increase of the robot's total time to goal compared to the SARL baseline that did not consider group formation.
+This increase of time was expected as the robot sought to move around groups as opposed to navigating through them (Fig. \ref{fig:case-study}).
+However, our results show that even though the total time to goal increased, the average velocity of the robot was mostly unaffected by the group-aware policy.